nathanmcmullendev/claude/README.md

 - CDN image uploads directly from the browser (Cloudinary)
 - A complete admin interface built in vanilla JavaScript

+> 🔐 **Source of Truth**
-**Source of truth:** Product JSON in GitHub is the single source of truth — the storefront renders from it, and checkout validation is generated from it.
+> Product JSON in GitHub is the single source of truth — the storefront renders from it, and checkout validation is generated from it.

 ---